 Vitamin D is not naturally present in many foods.
 Instead, the bulk of our requirement is synthesized in the skin after exposure to ultraviolet light from the sun.

 Despite the importance of vitamin D, many people in the United States do not have sufficient levels in their bodies.
-For example, one study found that overall, more than 40 percent of the U.S. population were vitamin D deficient.
-So much so, that some authors have referred to vitamin D deficiency as a pandemic.
+For example,

 For this reason, it is becoming increasingly important to understand how the vitamin works and to ensure that the right type of supplements are reaching individuals most at risk.